 What is infertility?

-Infertility in a queen (an unspayed or intact female cat) is defined as the inability to give birth to live kittens, despite appropriate breeding with a fertile male.
+Infertility in a queen (an intact female cat) is defined as the inability to give birth to live kittens, despite appropriate breeding with a fertile male.

 What is the normal estrous cycle in a cat?

-Normal queens begin to have estrous (reproductive) cycles (heat cycles) at 4-12 months of age with the average onset at 6 months of age.
-The first estrous cycle may occur later in longhaired or larger breeds; these cats may start their first estrous cycle as late as 18 months of age.
+Normal queens begin to have estrous cycles (also called heat cycles) at 4-12 months of age with the average onset at six months of age.
+The first estrous cycle may occur as late as 18 months of age in longhaired or larger breeds.
 Estrous cycles in cats are influenced by daylight, typically requiring 14 or more hours of natural or artificial daylight to occur.
 For this reason, cats in the Northern Hemisphere typically cycle from January through October and may fail to cycle in the fall/winter months.

-The normal estrous cycle of a cat consists of several stages; the stage called estrus refers to when the female is sexually receptive or is in heat.
-The estrous cycle can range from anywhere between 1-6 weeks, with the average being about 3 weeks.
-Cats are induced ovulators, meaning that they will not ovulate unless mating occurs.
-If the cat mates during estrus, a surge of luteinizing hormone will trigger the release of the eggs from the ovary.
+The normal estrous cycle of a cat consists of several stages; the estrus stage refers to when the female is sexually receptive or is in heat.
+In cats, ovulation must be induced, meaning that they will not ovulate unless mating occurs.
+If the cat mates during estrus, a surge of the luteinizing hormone will trigger the release of the eggs from the ovary.
 Once this occurs, estrus will typically cease within one to two days.

 What causes infertility in female cats?

-There are numerous causes of infertility in cats.
-These may include a failure to cycle, a failure to successfully mate, a failure to successfully conceive, or a failure to carry a pregnancy to term.
+The causes of infertility in cats include a failure to cycle, a failure to successfully mate, a failure to successfully conceive, or a failure to carry a pregnancy to term.

-Cats may have abnormal reproductive cycles, or fail to cycle.
-This can occur for a number of reasons.
-A queen that never enters her first heat cycle may be diagnosed with hereditary or genetic factors such as chromosomal abnormalities, hermaphroditism, or have abnormal uterine or ovarian development.
-A queen that cycles abnormally may be doing so due to environmental stresses, medications, or inadequate day length.
-Additionally, ovarian cysts and tumors may interfere with the cat’s reproductive cycle, through the release of various hormones.
+Cats may have abnormal reproductive cycles or fail to cycle.
+A queen that never enters her first heat cycle may be diagnosed with hereditary or genetic factors such as chromosomal abnormalities, hermaphroditism (male and female sexual organs), or have abnormal uterine or ovarian development.
+A queen may have abnormal cycles due to environmental stressors, medications, or inadequate daylight.
+Additionally, ovarian cysts and tumors may interfere with the cat’s reproductive cycle through the release of various hormones.

 A failure to successfully mate is often attributed to abnormalities or traumatic injuries to the reproductive tract.
-Both of these factors can physically prevent intercourse, or make it so painful that the female is unwilling to engage in copulation.
+Both factors can physically prevent intercourse or make it so painful that the female is unwilling to engage in intercourse.

-If a cat is bred too few times during estrus, or breeding is not completed, she may fail to ovulate.
-This may also occur if breeding is performed too early or late in estrus.
+If a queen is coupled too few times or too early or too late during estrous, or if intercourse is not completed, she may fail to ovulate.

 When attempting to determine the cause of your cat’s infertility, your veterinarian will likely begin with a thorough physical examination.
-This allows your veterinarian to assess your cat for systemic (whole-body) diseases that may be affecting your cat's fertility.
-Further testing will likely be based upon physical exam findings, and may include some or all of the following:
+Further testing will be based upon physical exam findings and may include some or all of the following:

 1. Laboratory testing.
-Screening bloodwork, including thyroid levels, can be used to assess your cat's overall internal health and look for possible causes of infertility.
-A urinalysis may also be performed, to assess for the presence of urinary tract disease (as the urinary and reproductive tracts are related).
+Screening blood work, including thyroid levels, can be used to assess your cat's overall internal health and point to possible causes of infertility.
+A urinalysis may also be performed to assess for urinary tract disease, as the urinary and reproductive tracts are related.

 2. Infectious disease testing.
-FeLV and FIV are common causes of feline infertility; therefore, your veterinarian will test your cat for these conditions.
-Other infectious disease testing may also be performed, depending on your cat’s clinical signs and history.
+FeLV and FIV are common causes of feline infertility, so your veterinarian will likely test your cat for these conditions.
+Other infectious disease testing may be performed, depending on your cat’s clinical signs and history.

 3. Vaginal cytology.
-In this test, your veterinarian will take a swab from your cat’s vagina and examine it under a microscope.
-Characteristic types of cells seen on cytology will allow your veterinarian to determine what stage of the estrous cycle your queen is in.
+Your veterinarian will take a swab from your cat’s vagina and examine it under a microscope.
+Characteristic types of cells seen on cytology will reveal which stage of the estrous cycle your cat is in.

 4. Vaginal culture.
 A sample of vaginal material may be submitted for bacterial culture, to assess for the presence of infection.